apax-hub/apax/docs/source/_tutorials/molecular_dynamics.rst

 JaxMD LINK is a high performance molecular dynamics engine built on top of Jax LINK.
-Out of the boy, gmnn-jax ships with a simple simulation loop using the Nose-Hoover-Chain thermostat implemented in JaxMD.
+Out of the boy, apax ships with a simple simulation loop using the Nose-Hoover-Chain thermostat implemented in JaxMD.
 Note that this tutorial assumes that you have a trained model at hand.
 See the previous tutorial LINK for further information.

 ## Configuration
 We can once again use the template command to give ourselves a quickstart.

-`gmnn template md --minimal`
+`apax template md --minimal`

 Open the config and specify the starting structure and simulation parameters.
 If you specify the data set file itself, the first structure of the data set is going to be used as the initial structure.